Chipotle under pressure in New York over coronavirus sick leave

-NEW YORK, April 2 (Reuters) - Less than two months after settling with New York City regulators over paid sick leave, Chipotle Mexican Grill Inc is under pressure for its policies amid the coronavirus pandemic.
+NEW YORK (Reuters) - Less than two months after settling with New York City regulators over paid sick leave, Chipotle Mexican Grill Inc is under pressure for its policies amid the coronavirus pandemic.

 During a press call on Thursday, the chair of the city council’s health committee joined Chipotle employees and the union organizing them, SEIU 32BJ, to voice concern that the fast-casual chain’s emergency pay policies were not being properly implemented.